rehierl/node-tree-outliner/algorithm-about.md

 Note that HTML-4 defines `div` elements to "offer a generic mechanism for adding structure to documents".
 The word "structure" in this context means that `div` elements allow to group nodes without introducing new sections.
-If that were not the true, authors would loose the ability to group nodes without changing a document's outline at the same time.
+If that were not the true, then authors would loose the ability to group nodes without changing a document's outline at the same time.

-From the above fragment, the following observations can be made:
+From the above fragment, the following statements can be derived:

 **(1) Section C begins inside container Y**

 Section `C` exists because it is introduced by heading `C`, not by container `Y`.
-As a result, section `C` can not be associated with any node that begins before heading `C`, simply because no node can be associated with a section that still has to be introduced by its heading element.
+As a result, section `C` can not be associated with any node that begins before heading `C`.

 The very first node that could possibly be associated with section `C` is heading element `C`.
-It has yet to be determined if associating a heading element with the section it introduces would make any sense at all ...
+Though, it has yet to be determined if associating a heading element with the section it introduces would even make sense ...

-Associating container `Y` with section `C` would mean that the definition of `div` containers and the definition of heading elements would have to change at the same time and depending on certain context:
+Associating container `Y` with section `C` would mean that the definition of `div` containers and the definition of heading elements would have to change at the same time and depending on certain conditions (i.e. depending on some context):

 * The container element would gain the ability to introduce a new section.
 * The heading element would loose its ability to introduce a new section.

-This would be difficult to implement, because in order to determine which case applies (default or modified definition), one would first have to look ahead in order to determine the current context.
-This context then decides which definition applies.
+This would be difficult to implement, because in order to determine which case applies (the default or the modified definitions), one would first have to look ahead in order to determine the current context.

 In theory, the current context could even be impossible to determine because HTML allows to place any number of unessential nodes (i.e. nodes that do not affect the current context in any way) in between the beginning of a `div` container and the first heading element (that is if such a heading element even exists).

+**Conclusion**: No node can be associated with a section that still has to be introduced by the section's heading element.

 **(2) Node D is located inside section C**